OpenSecuritySummit/oss-website/content/sessions/2021/mini-summits/Apr/Threat-Modeling/Threat-Modeling-using-Glamorous-Toolkit.md

 event        : mini-summit
 when_year    : 2021
 when_month   : Apr
-when_day     : Fri
+when_day     : Thu
-when_time    : WS-4
+when_time    : WS-2
 hey_summit   : TBD
 session_slack:
 #status       : draft
 description  :
 organizers   :
-    - Dinis Cruz
+    - Tudor Girba
-    - Adam Leon Smith
 youtube_link :
 zoom_link    :
 ---

 ## About this session

+Session on how to create Threat Models using Glamorous Toolkit